g-yuwono/ESG08b2_MiliVer/TEAM_RULES.md

 The code, file structure, and documentation are all centered around making data generation reproducible.
 The core is the data and its related descriptions.
 - 2. exp for feasibility, dev for readability
 The exp branch tests feasibility, and the dev branch refactors to ensure code and document readability.
 exp data folder is recommended to remove. exp dvc only keep the notebooks and records.
+- 3. test is for data
+The test should only focus on the data shape, and some necessary vaisualizations.
+The records should be keep in the corresponding .ipynb for review.

 ---